mietek/pol/README.md

 -   -ALPHA 1+ ALPHA+BETA +X\*\*-3 X,Y,Z; X.OR.Y

-But don't dispair!
+But don't despair!
 There is a general solution that can handle all these cases.
 It is expensive in time, perhaps very expensive.
 But it solves the problem so thoroughly, while demonstrating that no lesser solution is possible, that I consider it well worth the price.
 Besides, the speed of processing text is not a critical factor.
 We maximize speed precisely so that we can afford extravagances such as this.

 If you haven't already guessed: We read a word terminated by a space, search the dictionary, convert it to a number.
-If it isn't a word by this defintion, we drop the last character and try again.
+If it isn't a word by this definition, we drop the last character and try again.
 Eventually we strip off enough characters so that the remainder is a word.

 Let me review the cost.
 We do as many dictionary searches (plus numeric conversions) as there are letters to be dropped.
 This encourages fast searches and quick recognition of non-numbers.
 It also encourages minimizing the length of strings that must be dissected.
-But let's be practical: The number of occassions when dissection is convenient are few enough that you can afford the price.
+But let's be practical: The number of occasions when dissection is convenient are few enough that you can afford the price.
 With the exception of compiler source code.
 But I'm not writing a compiler, and if you are you can probably make your word subroutine cope.

 There are several things to be careful of: As you drop characters from the aligned word, you must keep track of your current position within this word.
 However, you must also back-up the input pointer so that you can start the next word correctly.
-Incidently this requires an initial back-up over the terminal space that is not repeated.
+Incidentally this requires an initial back-up over the terminal space that is not repeated.

 Backing the input pointer is not possible with unbuffered input.
 This is why I suggested that you buffer un-buffered devices back in [Chapter 3](#3-programs-with-input).
 If you aren't going to dissect, apply the Basic Principle.